Writing blog posts that people actually read is one of the most valuable skills you need to have

 How to research content for your blog?

-After finalizing the topic that you need to blog about, you need to start researching the content that you need to include in the blog post.
+After finalizing the topic and audience that you need to blog about, you need to start researching the content that you need to include in the blog post.

 While doing content research, you need to keep in mind the reader persona you researched in the previous step.

-Before researching the meat of the content, you need to determine what to include in the content and what questions to answer.
+Before researching the main content, you need to create an outline of what to include in the content and what questions to answer.

 You need to make a big list of questions that you need to answer.